 In addition to assets, the statement of financial position reports a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents consumption of net assets that applies to a future period(s) and will not be recognized as an outflow of resources (expenditure/expense) until then.
+This separate financial statement element, deferred outflows of resources, represents consumption of net assets that applies to a future period(s) and will not be recognized as an outflow of resources (expenditure/expense) until that time.
 The County reports deferred outflows of resources only under the full accrual basis of accounting associated with pension plans and other postemployment benefits (OPEB) and, accordingly, they are reported only in the statement of net position.

 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that time.
-The governmental funds report unavailable revenue from delinquent taxes and special assessments receivable and grants receivable.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applies to a future period(s) and will not be recognized as an inflow of resources (revenue/ reduction of expense) until that time.
+The County reports deferred inflows of resources for the net present value of leases that mature beyond one year, amortized to revenue on a straight-line basis over the lease terms.
+The County reports this amount only under the full accrual basis of accounting in the business-type activities and, accordingly, it is reported only in the statement of net position.
+The governmental funds report unavailable revenue associated with receivables not collected within the period of availability.
 Unavailable revenue arises only under the modified accrual basis of accounting and, accordingly, is reported only in the governmental funds balance sheet.
 Unavailable revenue is deferred and recognized as an inflow of resources in the period that the amounts become available.
+The fiduciary funds report prepaid property taxes for tax collections received prior to the year for which they were levied.
+The addition is deferred and recognized in the period for which the amounts were levied.
+These inflows occurred in the fiduciary funds under the full accrual basis of accounting and are only reported in the statement of fiduciary net position.
 The County also reports deferred inflows of resources associated with pension plans and OPEB.
 These inflows arise only under the full accrual basis of accounting and, accordingly, are reported only in the statement of net position.